nikukatansa/crossroad-live/site/content/_index.md

     join in with the lyrics that will be on screen.
 Why not also spend some time in prayer before moving on to the message?
 worshipvideos:
-  - title: Yesterday, today and forever
+  - title: This is amazing grace
-    video: bjOLDaSfIHQ
+    video: M3z5Mwoj_9Y
-  - video: 2zM9nuRQ7ZQ
+  - video: aDQeREdlw_4
-    title: Way Maker
+    title: You alone can rescue
-  - video: v6nVlG_d3CQ
+  - video: Gqrli3Lkf58
-    title: Yes and Amen
+    title: Behold our God
-  - video: 9_LyUSoSX84
+  - video: A0FSZ_iSYO8
-    title: Cornerstone
+    title: The Servant King
 sermon:
-  video: w84zgP95lic
+  video: 2hh9Rn1Y37Q
-  title: Crossroad Online - Thankfulness
+  title: Crossroad Online - Going the extra mile
-  intro: This week's talk is on the theme of promises.
-Jon and Louise will be
+  intro: This week's talk is on the theme of "going the extra mile".
+Jon and
-    talking about promises that help to shape and strength our faith and look at some of the promises that God has made to us in the Bible.
+    Louise will be looking at what this means and how we can practically show God's love to those around us.
 ---